View and edit the schedule of model components (partitions)

 Changing one of the views impacts the other.

 To use the Schedule Editor, select View > Schedule Editor.
 If the model is already partitioned, you can open the Schedule Editor by clicking the badge, which appears above the blocks.
 To see the default partitions present in the model in the Schedule Editor, update the diagram by clicking the icon on the toolstrip or by selecting Ctrl+D. As you create partitions in the model and update the diagram, partitions appear in the Schedule Editor.

 To check how the partitions map to the model, right-click the partitions and select Show Source.
 The Simulink model window appears with every block corresponding to the partition highlighted.

-The Execution Order shows the order in which the partitions execute.
-To change the execution order, you can drag and drop the partitions.
+The Order shows the order in which the partitions execute.
+To change the order, you can drag and drop the partitions.
 You can also use the Up and Down arrows on the toolstrip.
 Partitions are sorted based on their rates.
 You can only reorder the partitions with the same rate.
-Clicking a partition in the Execution Order, highlights the corresponding partition in the graph.
-On changing the execution order, the connections that are affected by this specified change get highlighted.
+Clicking a partition in the Order, highlights the corresponding partition in the graph.
+On changing the order, the connections that are affected by this specified change get highlighted.

 Connections between the partitions show data dependencies.
 You can right-click the connections between the partitions to change the constraints on data connections.
 The different types of connections illustrate how the partitions behave with each other.

 Dependency — Indicates that the source always runs before the destination.
 The dependency connection is a solid line.

 Delay — Indicates that the destination runs before the source.
 When the destination runs before the source, a scheduling delay is introduced.
 The delay connection is a dashed line.